Basic Rules Created and Played

 SCRIMMAGE

-• One coach is allowed in the huddle.
+• Only 1 coach is allowed in the huddle (except for 6u.)

-• On interceptions, Defense can advance the ball and take over at spot.
+• On interceptions, Defense can advance the ball and take over at spot, unless game is on Quad field.
+If on Quad field Interceptions result in 3pts and ball at the far 15 yard line.

 CONTACT